 This briefing paper provides information on the number female MPs currently sitting in the House of Commons.
 It also gives a history of the campaigns to give women the vote and to allow them to stand as candidates for election.Jump to full report >>

-At the General Election of May 2015, 191 women were elected as Members of Parliament.
-Of the 177 new members elected to Parliament for the first time in 2015, 79 were women.
-There are now 196 women MPs.
-The number of women currently serving in Parliament is at its highest ever, with just over three in ten MPs now a woman.
+At the General Election of June 2017, 208 women were elected as Members of Parliament.
+Of the 87 new members elected to Parliament for the first time in 2017, 33 were women.
+The number of women currently serving in Parliament is at its highest ever, with just over three in ten MPs (32%) now a woman.

 Further information on women in Parliament, including some international comparisons, and in Government is available in the Library Briefing Paper Women in Parliament and Government (SN01250).